LucaLeonx/ing-sw-2024-Leonzio-Lanza-LaGioia-Mauro/CodexNaturalis/deliverables/final/uml/view/tuiNotes.md

 Card to draw:

-decks :
+Decks :
-resource            gold
+Resource            Gold
 ⬜🟥🟥🟥⬜         ⬜🟪🟨🟪⬜
 🟥🟥🍄🟥🟥         🟪🟨🦋🟨🟪
 ⬜🟥🟥🟥⬜         ⬜🟪🟨🟪⬜

-cards on the table:
+Cards on the table:

 ⬜🟥🟥🟥📝         ⬜🟪3️⃣🟪📝
 🟥🟥🟥🟥🟥         🟪🟪🟪🟪🟪